SEELE1306/CSS-Snippets/ChatBubbles/README.md

 # Chat bubbles

+## Description

+Adds a chat bubble around messages.
+Different colours are available for normal, replying, mentioned and automod messages.

 ## How to change bubble colors

 After importing the snippet, copy and paste this snippet.
 Afterwards, change the colors to those you prefer.